-Anna’s international career includes solo performances with the Buchmann-Mehta Symphony Orchestra, conducted by Zubin Mehta and the Kobe City Chamber Orchestra and performances with numerus esteemed ensembles, such as the Israel Philharmonic Orchestra, the Jerusalem Symphony Orchestra, London’s Arch Sinfonia Orchestra and Persimfans Orchestra in Russia.
-She has worked with notable conductors such as Sir Mark Elder, Trevor Pinnock, David Afkham and Daniel Oren.
+Anna’s international career includes solo performances with the Buchmann-Mehta Symphony Orchestra, conducted by Zubin Mehta and the Kobe City Chamber Orchestra and performances with numerus esteemed ensembles, such as the Philharmonia Orchestra, London Chamber Orchestra, London’s Arch Sinfonia Orchestra and Persimfans Orchestra in Russia.
 In 2018, Anna was selected to join the London Philharmonic Orchestra Foyle Future Firsts Development Programme and was awarded a place on the Philharmonia Orchestra MMSF Instrumental Fellowship Programme.

 Apart from her exciting career as a modern flautist, Anna has a very keen interest in historical performance.
 She was one of the founding members of the “Musica Aurora” chamber baroque ensemble that has toured extensively in Russia and Germany.
 Their first public appearance took place in 2012 with the programme “Plaisirs de Paris” and was received with great acclaim by both the audiences and critics who appreciated the extraordinary high professional level of the musicians and the sensitivity and deep emotionality of their performance.
 Anna has appeared with various baroque ensembles around the world, such as Pratum Integrum, La Villa Barocca, Jerusalem Baroque Orchestra and regularly appears at notable baroque music festivals, such as Utrecht Early Music Festival, MA Festival in Brugge, Belgium, ”Bach&Bacco” in Italy and the International Early Music Seminar in Israel.
 In the UK she has performed as part of the Kohn Foundation Bach Cantatas series at the Royal Academy of Music and the Vache Baroque Festival.
 During her time at the Royal Academy, Anna has had lessons with the renowned baroque flautist Lisa Beznosiuk.